-Children who are lesbian, gay, bi, or trans (LGBT)
+Children who are lesbian, gay, bisexual, or gender questioning

-The governing body acknowledges that the fact that a child or young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+The governing body acknowledge a child or young person being lesbian, gay, or bisexual is not in itself an inherent risk factor for harm, however, they can sometimes be targeted by other children.
+In some cases, a child who is perceived by other children to be lesbian, gay, or bisexual (whether they are or not) can be just as vulnerable as children who are.

-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-Staff should therefore endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff.
+Risks can be compounded where children lack trusted adults with whom they can be open.
+It is therefore vital that staff endeavour to reduce the additional barriers faced and create a culture where they can speak out or share their concerns with members of staff.